SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 ---
-title: How to create and publish a Toast library package with SvelteKit
+title: How to create a toast notification library package with SvelteKit
 summary: |
-  Toasting in Svelte 🍞
+  Creating a toast notification library with Svelte and packaging it up for NPM with SvelteKit!
 published: 2021-10-14
 layout: ../../layouts/PostLayout.astro
 tags: